Masoud-Safari/Neural-Network/README.md

 ---
 ### How To Use:
-You need to install numpy and scipy.
+You need to install numpy and scipy. :grimacing: really?
 The input files should have been saved in numpy format.
 Both data and labels should have two dimensions, and each training example should be one row.